-Flyt were appointed by the City of South Perth (CoSP) to provide Traffic Engineering and Transport Planning services for the initial stages of the City of South Perth Integrated Transport Plan.
+Flyt were appointed by the City of South Perth (referred to as the City hereafter City) to provide Traffic Engineering and Transport Planning services for the initial stages of the City of South Perth Integrated Transport Plan.
 Specifically, this report is the completion of the Traffic and Congestion Forecast project.